A Guide to Starting Your Own Vinyl Collection

 Basics of Vinyl Collection

-Record grading is a crucial concept in vinyl collecting, as it determines the quality and value of a record.
+Record grading is a crucial concept in vinyl collecting, as it determines a record's quality and value.
 Grading systems assess the condition of both the vinyl disc and its sleeve, ranging from 'Mint' (perfect condition) to 'Poor' (heavily damaged).
-Familiarize yourself with grading standards such as the Goldmine Standard, which is widely used by collectors and sellers.
+Familiarize yourself with grading standards such as the Goldmine Standard, which collectors and sellers widely use.
 Understanding these grades helps in making informed decisions when purchasing records and assessing their value.

 Sourcing Your Vinyl Records